Are you interested in having your own Gigatron? We make it available as a do-it-yourself kit so you can make one yourself! The kit includes:

 - The circuit board (PCB)

-- v2 software pre-programmed in the EPROM chip.
-See the user manual to get an impression
+- v3 software pre-programmed in the EPROM chip.
+See the user manual to get an impression.
+It also contains TinyBASIC v2.

 - A cool retro game controller